latex3/babel/README.md

          keys in ini files.
        - Line break in South East Asian and CKJ are assimilated to hyphenation, and it is activated even without 'import' (lua).
+       - Tentative and preliminary code for non-standard hyphenarion (lua).

 3.36   2019-11-14
        - New - \babeladjust, with options: bidi.text, bidi.mirroring,